orblivion/ntfy/.sandstorm/README_FUTURE.md

 # Future

+*(Should reorganize this into "quick followups" vs significant new features)*

 ## Subscriptions on web, again

 Put subscriptions back in the web UI if people want it for testing.
 I just don't want to worry about the old notifications being there as a liability, lost in the rotating ui subdomains.